|

 Proud member of the U.S. Air Force Military Auxiliary Radio System

-Click here to read an article about the role of MARS
+Click here to read an article about the role of MARS operators in assisting humanitarian relief efforts

-operators in assisting humanitarian relief efforts in the wake of the January 2010 earthquake in Haiti, published in the May 2010 issue of Monitoring Times.
+in the wake of the January 2010 earthquake in Haiti,

-Click here to read an article highlighting DoD’s reaffirmation of the strengthened civilian-military communications partnership
+Click here to read an article about the role of MARS in emergency communications preparedness,

-Shortwaver Consulting, LLC * 9233 Byron Terrace * Suite 100 * Burke, Virginia * USA * 22015 Phone: 703.981.5051
+Shortwaver Consulting, LLC * 9233 Byron Terrace * Suite 100 * Burke, Virginia * USA * 22015

-* Fax: 888.745.0460
+Phone: 703.981.5051 * Fax: 888.745.0460

 Powered by Register.com